WoofThatByte/proxmox-setup/tdarr-flow/README.md

   I chosed not to transcode video files that has DoVi profile 7 because WebOS does not have support for it.
 Transcoding TruHD (with Dolby Atmos) to .mp4 container will lose DolbyAtmos feature and audio will not play.
 Transcoding EAC-3 (with Dolby Atmos) to .mp4 container will keep the Dolby Atmos feature and audio will play.
 </p>
 <p align="left">
   Remux files are the highest quality.
 Highest bitrate and loseless audio track like TrueHD or DTS:X. And Dolby Vision profile 7.
 Dolby Atmos comes with TrueHD.
-Remux use .mkv container.
+Remux use often .mkv container.
+So this means that Remux is 1:1 copy of a disk.
 </p>
 <p align="left">
   How flow works: </br>